 Neurofibromatosis type 1, or von Recklinghausen’s disease, affects approximately 1 in 3,000 people.
 If an individual has an inherited NF1 mutation, each of his or her children will have a 50% chance of having NF1.

-The disorder is characterized by multiple café au lait (light brown) skin spots and neurofibromas (small benign growths) on or under the skin, and/or freckling in the armpits or groin.
+The disorder is characterized by multiple café au lait (light brown) skin spots and neurofibromas (small neoplasms) on or under the skin, and/or freckling in the armpits or groin.
 About 50% of people with NF1 also have learning challenges.
 Softening and curving of bones, and curvature of the spine (scoliosis) may also occur.
-Sometimes a benign tumor may become malignant (cancerous), but most people with NF1 will never develop a malignant tumor.
+It is rare for a tumor to become metastatic (spread to other parts of the body).
 NF1 is usually diagnosed in childhood.
 People who have NF1 are at higher risk of developing pheochromocytoma (approximately 5%-13% life-time risk) compared with the general population.

 More information about NF1 can be found here.

 Multiple endocrine neoplasia type 2 (MEN2) is caused by mutations in the RET gene.
 It is estimated that about 1 in 30,000 people have MEN2.
 MEN2 is classified into two subtypes: MEN2A and MEN2B.
 Both types involve higher risk for development of medullary carcinoma of the thyroid and an increased risk for pheochromocytoma.
 The lifetime risk for developing a pheo for those who have the RET mutation is approximately 50%.

 Patients with MEN2-associated pheo often lack hypertension or other symptoms.
 If an individual has a RET mutation, then each of his or her children will have a 50% chance of having MEN2.
 Patients also often have tumors within one or both adrenal glands.